Endimyonn/Ascalon/README.md

 The networking module is resposible for enabling commands and ConVars to be sent from client to server (or client to client).
 Due to the high number of networking libraries out there, it is impossible for me as a solo developer to support all of them.
 Currently, Mirror Networking support is included.
 To implement support for a library, a class deriving from `AscalonNetModule` should be created and hooked up to the Ascalon core during its initialization.

-RCon (remote control) support comes in the form of an included client (`AscalonRConModule`) connected to the core, and a simple server that runs alongside Ascalon.
-The client encodes a call and a password and sends it to the server.
+RCon (remote control) support comes in the form of an included client (`AscalonRConModule`) and a simple server that runs alongside Ascalon.
+The client includes a command to encode a call and a password and send it to a remote server, specified by the ConVars defined by the client.

 ConFlags, which are assigned when defining a command or ConVar, can (among other things) determine whether a command/ConVar is network-eligible, how it is used in a networked environment, and whether it may be used over RCon.